If you use the kubectl Crossplane plugin to install a Provider or

 Note that a reference to a

-can be added to an already installedProvider
+ControllerConfigcan be added to an already installedProviderand it will update itsDeploymentaccordingly.

 Sometimes, for example when you encounter a bug, it can be useful to pause Crossplane if you want to stop it from actively attempting to manage your resources.
 To pause Crossplane without deleting all of its resources, run the following command to simply scale down its deployment: